Towpath murders: First autopsy

 The decedent's autopsy was conducted by pathologist Keith Mant, who described the victim as a brunette, Caucasian female in her mid-teens and 5 ft (60 in) in height who had died approximately eight hours prior to her discovery.
 She had received a deep semicircular laceration to her left cheek, which had fractured her cheekbone in addition to three stab wounds to the back—each of which had punctured her lungs and had penetrated her body up to nine inches in depth and would have killed her within three to eight minutes.
 She had also received a laceration to her scalp, a skull fracture, and numerous scratches and bruises on her legs likely sustained as she fought her assailant.
 This theory was further supported by several fibers sourcing from a man's sports jacket recovered from beneath her fingernails.
 The girl had also been violently raped.
 Mant was also able to determine the weapons used to inflict the injuries to the decedent were a distinctive Gurkha knife with a double-edged, one-inch-wide blade and a small hatchet and that the perpetrator had likely been "a man of unusual strength".

 Songhurst's parents formally identified their daughter on the afternoon of her discovery; her mother also informed police she had last seen her daughter in the company of Christine Reed on Sunday morning and that she had assumed her daughter had simply chosen to spend the previous evening at Reed's home, but had expected her home that day as her daughter had been looking forward to the upcoming Coronation of Elizabeth II and had entered a local bathing beauty contest in celebration of the occasion to be held the following evening.
 She had only learned her daughter was missing when she failed to show up for work that morning, and had also discovered from Reed's parents that their daughter was also missing.

 Dredging of River Thames

+Formally establishing Songhurst's identity and learning her close friend was also missing led investigators to conclude Reed had most likely also been murdered.
+This conclusion was supported by the discovery of articles of Reed's clothing alongside garments belonging to Songhurst at the site where two individuals had evidently been violently assaulted and murdered.
+As such, a decision was made to dredge a three-mile section of the River Thames between Teddington Lock and Richmond.